dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-04-purple-text-orange-highlights.md

 slog through the information jungle to share and highlight the best stuff (which is a form of curation, of course).

-Zaps make nostr a defacto address book of payment information, which is to say lightning addresses, as of now.
+Zaps make nostr a defacto address book[^fn-pp] of payment information, which is to say lightning addresses, as of now.
 Thanks to [nostr wallet connect][nwc] (among other developments), sending sats ~~will soon be~~ is already as frictionless as leaving a like.

+[^fn-pp]: The Yellow Pages are dead, long live [The Purple Pages](http://purplepag.es/)!

 Value-for-value and participatory payment flows are something that traditional reading apps desperately lack, be it Pocket, Instapaper,